 The Internet has abundant information, but finding just the right information you need is time consuming if you don’t know some of the tricks.
 Here are 10 tricks to find the best answers to almost any research question.
 1. Ask Your Peers on HighTable Getting trusted recommendations from your network is always the best option, but sometimes your network isn’t big enough or experienced enough to help.
 Enter HighTable.
 If you’re looking to connect with other people in the startup scene and get expert answers to specific business questions, HighTable can be a useful resource.
 2.

 Google produces and collates a large collection of publicly accessible research through their Think with Google site.
-Their research library, in particular, is a great place to start any digging depending on what you’re looking for: Facts and Stats are great for presentations.
-3. One of my favorite research tricks is to go to the public library.
 Microsoft Word - phenomenology - resmethy.pdf.